-The accompanying financial statements have been prepared in accordance with the accounting regulations prevailing in the Republic of Serbia, which are based on the Law on Accounting and Auditing (Official Gazette of the Republic of Serbia, no. 46/2006, 111/2009), the Law on Banks (Official Gazette of the Republic of Serbia, no. 107/2005, 91/2010) and the respective regulations issued by the National Bank of Serbia based on the aforementioned legislation.
+The financial statements for 2013 have been prepared in accordance with the accounting regulations prevailing in the Republic of Serbia, which are based on the Law on Accounting (Official Gazette of the Republic of Serbia, no. 62/2013), the Law on Banks (Official Gazette of the Republic of Serbia, no. 107/2005, 91/2010) and the respective regulations issued by the National Bank of Serbia based on the aforementioned legislation.

-IAS, IFRS and interpretations issued by the International Accounting Standards Board and the International Financial Reporting Interpretations Committee up to 1 January 2009 have been officially translated by the Decision of Ministry of Finance of Republic of Serbia number 401-00-1380/2010-16 and are published in the Official Gazette of the Republic of Serbia no. 77 dated October 25, 2010.
+IAS, IFRS and interpretations issued by the International Accounting Standards Board and the International Financial Reporting Interpretations Committee up to 1 January 2009 have been officially translated by the Decision of Ministry of Finance of Republic of Serbia number 401-00- 1380/2010-16 and are published in the Official Gazette of the Republic of Serbia no. 77 dated October 25, 2010.